space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 #### Official Tutorial
 Before continuing this quickstart, run through the [official tutorial](https://angular.io/tutorial) to get an initial understanding of Angular.

-# Stepping Stone 1: Components / Basic Templates / Basic Binding
+# Stepping Stone 1: Components, Templates, and Binding
 The first stepping stone will focus on the building block of Angular apps: components and will touch lightly upon templates and binding.
 Make sure to read up on the concept of components [here](https://angular.io/guide/component-overview), and understand the architectural reference [here](https://angular.io/guide/architecture-components).

 Components are composed of templates, css files, and at least one typescript file that defines the component class.
 After creating a component using the command-line options, take note of the decorator above the component's class definition in the typescript file.
 This will map the component to each of its files.

 Each component defines a 'view' which is a portion of visible website.
 While the typescript file performs processing and is a source of dynamic data, this data can be inserted into your html through [templates](https://angular.io/guide/template-syntax) through various types of binding.
-You can use [structural directives](https://angular.io/guide/built-in-directives#built-in-structural-directives) within templates to programatically affect the html structure of your components.
+While templates are where static parts of your views are defined.
+You can use special syntax within templates to interact programmatically with both individual elements using [Property Directives](https://angular.io/guide/built-in-directives#built-in-attribute-directives) and to manipulate the DOM using [structural directives](https://angular.io/guide/built-in-directives#built-in-structural-directives).

 There are a multitude of ways that data can be shared both within and across templates and components in general.
 Read up on [property binding](https://angular.io/guide/property-binding), [attribute, style, class binding](https://angular.io/guide/attribute-binding), and [event binding](https://angular.io/guide/event-binding) and you will have many of the core abilities to create Angular apps.